Aqiry/Social-Vault/README.md

 # Aqiry's Sharing Place
-It's a social networking site in the beta phase for uploading and managing profiles.
+It's a networking site in the beta phase for uploading and managing profiles.
 Make sure to check it out and test around it.

 Umm Don't upload a large amout of data.🙂